-Watch Georgia and Yung Baby Tate fly through a 3D dreamscape in new 'Feel It' video | NME
+Watch Georgia and Yung Baby Tate fly through a 3D dreamscape in new 'Feel It' remix video | NME

-Georgia has returned with a animated video for her single ‘Feel It’ featuring Yung Baby Tate.
+Georgia has returned with a animated video for the remix of her single ‘Feel It’ featuring Yung Baby Tate.

 The clip, created by Haoyan of America and Afuttersak, features elaborate 3D captures of both artists, as they fly through a dreamscape on the wings of a plane branded with a fictional airline, named after the song.